costastf/toonlib/README.rst

 DEPRECATION NOTE
 ================

-This library is using the unofficial api and is not recommended.
+This library was using the unofficial api which has been terminated since 09-01-2019 so it will no longer work.
 There is a new version of the library that works with the official api and can be found at https://github.com/costastf/toonapilib

 =======
 toonlib